-Shortly after the death of my mother I found myself sorting through a box of negatives from when she was a young woman, before she was my mother.
+Shortly after her death I found myself sorting through a box of negatives she had saved from when she was a young woman, before she was my mother.
 While handling these fragile objects I was driven by a desire to “do something” with them.
-Rather than attempting to make something that would impose an imperfect interpretation, I choose to represent them as the objects they are and present them “AS IS.”
-I choose to obfuscate what was originally depicted, blocking access to its contents and relieving them from the burden of holding a memory; a memory now impossible to recall.
-A certain form of erasure occurs while a new narrative emerges.
+Rather than attempting to make something that would impose an imperfect interpretation, I decided to represent them as the objects they are and present them simply as is.
+Choosing to obfuscate what was originally depicted, I block access to its image, thus relieving them from the burden of holding a memory; a memory now impossible to recall as it belongs to only her.
 I do this because I feel I cannot speak for what these images meant to my mother and yet I have a desire to represent them none the less.
-Fingerprints and scratches, on both the film and the scanner bed, hold the traces of those that have touched them over time.
+Fingerprints, dust and scratches, on both the film and the scanner bed, hold the traces of those that have touched them over time.

 They say that at the end of life, the beginning returns.
 The two darknesses merge and the distance between the two collapses.
 If sorrow and beauty are connected, it may lie within the texture of longing.
 This project, for me, becomes a mapping of that empty space, the presence of absence.